-- A. Projects in Highly Impacted Communities or Episodic Areas as defined in the Air District Community Air Risk Evaluation (CARE) Program; - B. Projects in Priority Development Areas (PDAs). - 30.
-An initial limit of \$500,000 is set for projects installing charging stations at MDUs and Transportation Corridors.
-The Air District reserves the right to increase this funding limit.
+- 29. Up to sixty percent (60%) of TFCA Regional Funds will be reserved for projects that meet one or more of the following criteria: - A. Projects in Highly Impacted Communities or Episodic Areas as defined in the Air District Community Air Risk Evaluation (CARE) Program; - B. Projects in Priority Development Areas (PDAs). - 30.
+An initial limit of \$500,000 is set for projects installing charging stations at MDUs and Transportation Corridors-Charging sites.
+The Air District reserves the right to increase thise funding limit.